Schengen day tracker — 90/180 rule

 Advertisement

-The Schengen 90/180-day rule limits non-EU visitors to 90 days in the Schengen Area within any rolling 180-day window.
-The window moves forward every day — it is not a fixed period that resets on a set date.
+The 180-day window moves forward every day — it is not a fixed period that resets on a set date.
 Both your arrival day and departure day count as full days in the zone.
 Days only become available again as older trips fall out of the trailing 180-day window, so leaving and re-entering the Schengen Area does not reset your count.

 Which countries count as Schengen?